bluescan/bip39tools/README.md

 mnemonic, 256 / 5 = 52.
 Including one level of re-rolls, you can expect roughly 52 + 52/9 = 58 double-rolls.
 It is slightly
 higher for the same reason as before.
 Note, the software does not support 3 dice.
 It's too far from the next lower power of two.
 You could use one die and every two rolls generate the base-36 number.
 That's only 116 rolls so is better than method 1, but you don't get to see the immediate progression after each roll, so the simpler one-die option is being kept.
+When rolling two dice at the same time, enter the leftmost die first.
+Be consistent, you don't want to subconsciously order them smaller to larger or some such.

 * ***Method 3 - Extractor :*** If you have a low-quality die or a suspected biased die all is not lost.
 Indeed, for the extremely paranoid, this 3rd method will also work with a good balanced die, removing any possible bias.
 The algorithm is based